-With these tests typically starting at about $99 they are certainly are affordable.
-They can tell you so much about your family history and can really help you to solve any obstacles that you may encounter during your research.
+With these tests typically starting at about $99, they are certainly are affordable.
+They can tell you so much about your family history and can help you to solve any obstacles that you may encounter during your research.

-People get bombarded by the TV adverts telling them just to enter your name and date of birth and you can easily find your ancestors and build your family tree.
+People get bombarded by the TV adverts telling them just to enter their name and date of birth and you can easily find your ancestors and build your family tree.

 True, Ancestry can help you in a lot of ways.